paladinarcher/aarc/README.md

 ## Configs

-1. there is an `.env` file in the root of `/docker/production`.
-A similar or the same file should exist in the root of `/docker/aarc_dev`.
-Copy and paste `/docker/production/.env` into `/docker/aarc_dev`.

-2. in the root of `/api` a file named `variables.env` should be created. there is a `variables.env.sample` file.
+1. in the root of `/api` a file named `variables.env` should be created. there is a `variables.env.sample` file.
 Below is an example of a working config for this file.
 Create a `variables.env` file in `/api`

 ```
 NODE_ENV=development